jpourtois/phage-antibiotics/README.md

 ### There are seven main files, which run the analysis and generate all figures in the paper (Figure 1-6) and Supplementary Material (Figure S1)

-The code for Figure 5 and 6 can take a more than an hour to run on a laptop.
+The code for Figure 5 and 6 can take more than an hour to run on a laptop.

 ### In order to run the analysis, the additional files are required in the same folder: